blixhavn/sticky-sidebar-v2/README.md

 ## Install

-You can download sticky sidebar v2 vjQuery plugin from Bowser, NPM or just simply download it from this page and link to the ``sticky-sidebar.js`` file in your project folder.
+You can download sticky sidebar v2 vjQuery plugin from Yarn, NPM or just simply download it from this page and link to the ``sticky-sidebar.js`` file in your project folder.

-#### Bower
+#### Yarn

-If you are using bower as package manager:
+If you are using Yarn as package manager:

 ````
-bower install sticky-sidebar-v2
+yarn add sticky-sidebar-v2
 ````

 #### NPM